 - TwitterFeed: automatically publishes your blog content to social media

 - ActiveCampaign: sends an email series when a trigger happens, like someone signing up

-- Zapier: automates lots of different processes, like adding new customers to your CRM
+- Zapier: automates lots of different processes, like adding new customers to your

 March: Use a Digital Calendar